 that cost to the cost of a ready made product.
 Keeping in mind labor costs, a buyer

-might decide a ready made product could be more cost effective after looking at the
+might decide a ready made product could be more cost effective after looking at the edible portion from the as purchased.

 Did I lose you?
 I hope not.
 Let's look at some sample problems and see if we can apply the terms and concepts learned.
 (These sample problems are taken from a study guide I am using written by Jonathon Brown)